Competition winning design by LIMINAL Architecture with Snøhetta and Rush Wright Associates.

 An abstracted landscape, where the traces of the former cell dormitory building are brought to the surface as fragmented “models”, only to be covered again with fresh new growth, is a powerful metaphor for the ability of nature to heal.

-The centre will fulfill an empowering and educational role recognising the social, cultural and political foundations laid by the convict women, building upon their legacy, connecting to the past to inform the future.
+The design team celebrated the purpose of the centre to fulfill an empowering and educational role recognising the social, cultural and political foundations laid by the convict women, building upon their legacy, connecting to the past to inform the future.